sfu-rsl/compute-engine/README.md

 # Compute Engine

 This is a work-in-progress library which implements sparse matrix-matrix and matrix-vector operations to compute the Schur complement for visual and visual-inertial bundle adjustment using Vulkan compute shaders.
 Please see the [main project](https://github.com/sfu-rsl/gpu-block-solver) for more information.
+There is also an alternate experimental backend based on OpenSYCL.

 ## Hardware Requirements